ordinary-developer/lin_education/books/tech/cpp/__intermediate/effective_modern_cpp_s_meyers/synopses/ch_1-DEDUCING_TYPES/item_01-understand_template_type_deduction/synopsis.md

 Base material
 =============

-The next scheme will be useful for type deducing:
+The next code sample will be useful for our discussing of type deducing:

 ```cpp
 template <typename T>